How to Visit San Francisco On a Budget

 Affordable San Francisco Museums

-Many of the museums in San Francisco are cheap or even free, letting you experience the city on a budget during your trip.
-Fisherman’s Wharf is a great place to go for free museums, since it’s home to Musée Mécanique, and has more than 200 antique musical instruments and mechanical arcade machines.
-Admission is free, and it costs less than $1 to play most games.
-Other low-cost museums in Fisherman’s Wharf include the San Francisco Maritime Museum (which is free) and the Cartoon Art Museum ($10 for adults, free for kids under five).
+Many of the museums in San Francisco are cheap or even free.
+Fisherman’s Wharf is home to Musée Mécanique, which has more than 200 antique musical instruments and mechanical arcade machines.
+Admission is free 365 days a year, and it costs less than $1 to play most games.
+Other low-cost museums include the San Francisco Maritime Museum (which is free) and the Cartoon Art Museum ($10 for adults, free for kids five and under).
 Other museums have free admission days.
-For example, a ticket to Museum of Craft and Design is normally $8 per person, but it’s free on the first Tuesday of every month.
-The de Young Museum is also free on that day, though its Hamon Observation Tower is always free and offers a stunning view of the city.
+For example, a ticket to Museum of Craft and Design is normally $10 per person, but offer Pay What You Can on Wednesdays.
+The de Young Museum is also free on the first Tuesday of every month, though its Hamon Observation Tower is always free and offers a stunning view of the city.